 Per the VESCH STD and SPEC 3.32, all disturbed soils will be stabilized within 7 days of final grading, weather and soil conditions permitting.
+Permanent vegetation shall not be considered established until a ground cover is achieved that is uniform, mature enough to survive and will inhibit erosion.
+Reseeding will be performed until this is accomplished.
+For permanent stabilization, the recommended seed application rate will be doubled to ensure adequate final stabilization of the appropriate species.

-Permanent vegetation shall not be c.
-Immediate Stabilization
+C. Immediate Stabilization

-The following need to be immediately stabilized per the Minimum Standards and Specifications of the Virginia Erosion and Sediment Control Handbook and Virginia Regulations 9VAC25-840 Erosion and Sediment Control Regulations:
+The following need to be immediately stabilized per the Minimum Standards and Specifications of the Virginia Erosion and Sediment Control Handbook and Virginia Regulations 9VAC25-840 Erosion and Sediment Control Regulations

-- Slopes greater than 33% - Earthen structures such as dams, dikes and diversions - Water Bars - The bed and banks of a watercourse after work within the watercourse is complete - Sediment traps and basins - Areas disturbed during the removal of the erosion controls (per the ESC Narrative) - Areas that will be dormant for more than one year (per the General Construction Sequence) - i.
-Stream Bank Stabilization - a.
-Permanent stabilization shall occur immediately upon installation, backfilling, and grading at each stream crossing; - b.
-Stream banks will be restored by vegetative stabilization (VESCH STD & SPEC 3.22) where site conditions warrant, or by riprap (VESCH STD & SPEC 3.19) where bank slopes are 3h:1v or steeper; - c.
-Soil Stabilization Blankets & Matting needs to be installed per the VESCH STD & SPEC 3.36, as well as hydraulically applied soil stabilization blankets and matting such as Earthguard, Flexterra, or equivalent (see details MVP-ES40 and MVP-ES40.1); - d.
-Vegetative Streambank Stabilization (VESCH STD & SPEC 3.22). - ii.
-Wetlands d.
-Mulching
+- a) Slopes greater than 33% - b) Earthen structures such as dams, dikes and diversions - c) Water Bars - d) The bed and banks of a watercourse after work within the watercourse is complete - e) Sediment traps and basins - f) Areas disturbed during the removal of the erosion controls (per the ESC Narrative) - g) Areas that will be dormant for more than one year (per the General Construction Sequence)

+1) Stream Bank Stabilization

+- a) Permanent stabilization shall occur immediately upon installation, backfilling, and grading at each stream crossing; - b) Stream banks will be restored by vegetative stabilization (VESCH STD & SPEC 3.22) where site conditions warrant, or by riprap (VESCH STD & SPEC 3.19) where bank slopes are 3h:1v or steeper; - c) Soil Stabilization Blankets & Matting needs to be installed per the VESCH STD & SPEC 3.36, as well as hydraulically applied soil stabilization blankets and matting such as Earthguard, Flexterra, or equivalent (see details MVP-ES40 and MVP-ES40.1); - d) Vegetative Streambank Stabilization (VESCH STD & SPEC 3.22).